Common CPAP Mask, CPAP Machine And Sleep Apnea Questions

 Does 1800CPAP.com set my CPAP or BiPAP machine pressure before it is shipped and delivered to me?

-Upon receiveing your prescription for your CPAP or BiPAP machine, 1800CPAP.COM's registered sleep technologists set all of you CPAP machine setting per the prescription and then test it for accuracy.
+Upon receiveing your prescription for your CPAP or BiPAP machine, our registered sleep technologists set all of you CPAP machine setting per the prescription and then test it for accuracy.

 How can I get a copy of my prescription to 1800CPAP.COM?